 General Chemical Analysis

-The next group is, it gives a lump of in together as chemicals and heavy metals.
+The next group lumps together chemicals and heavy metals.
 These are the volatile organic compounds, pesticides, herbicides.
-There’s also heavy metals such as arsenic, lead, mercury, then you have radon and radiological contaminant such as uranium.
+There’s also heavy metals such as arsenic, lead, mercury, then you have radon and radiological contaminants such as uranium.
 Radon is a gas, and the uranium is an element.
-And so this you obviously need done by certified lab as well.
+And so for this you obviously need done by certified lab as well.

-This is one of the test you should get done at least once.
+This is one of the tests you should get done at least once.
 If you live in an area within a quarter mile of a corn, soybean, or vegetable field or wheat, you should test your water for nitrate at least regularly and every couple years.
-Test for pesticides and herbicides, it’s not a bad idea.
+Tests for pesticides and herbicides are also

 The next is solvents, gas, and oil.
 You have household and industrial solvents, gasoline, and fuel oils are common examples of volatile organic chemicals or VOCs.
 Some VOCs are relatively nontoxic but of course others cause cancer, birth defects, and other problems.
 Fuel oil and gasoline can enter the groundwater result of leaking storage tanks, we’ve seen this.
 Folks have, start to get fuel oil or gasoline in their well, don’t know where it came from turn out there’s an old abandoned underground fuel storage tank, that’s happened so, it can happen.

-If you live within a quarter mile of an active or abandoned gas station, a home or farm fuel tank or bulk storage tank, there is a chance of being contaminated and you should test at least once for VOCs from tannin products.
-You also have pinkj dry cleaning chemicals, industrial solvents, that would more come from leaking storage tanks, land fields or industrial spills.
+If you live within a quarter mile of an active or abandoned gas station, a home or farm fuel tank or bulk storage tank, there is a chance of being contaminated and you should test at least once for VOCs from petroleum products.
+You also have paint thinners, dry cleaning chemicals, industrial solvents, that would more come from leaking storage tanks, landfills or industrial spills.
 If you live again within say a quarter half a mile of a landfill, a dry cleaner or an auto repair shop, it’s not a bad idea to have VOCs again tested.

 Pesticides and Herbicides

 Pesticides and herbicides, I just talked a little bit about pesticides and herbicides.
 Pesticides you know, control insects and herbicides are to kill weeds.
 Some of these have entered groundwater as result of use on fields.
-And others been found falling spills or improper disposal.
-So it’s a good idea to get test especially it depends on where you live.
-If you live right next to a corn field and then you know, you might want to get tested it for Aquashine.
+And others have been found following spills or improper disposal.
+So it’s a good idea to get tested, especially it depends on where you live.
+If you live right next to a corn field and then you know, you might want to get tested it for Atrazine.